enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-sed.md

 ```

 - generally speaking
-  - when a command output is looks like this
+  - when a command output is looks like something
-  - The wanted input is look like that
+  - The wanted input is look like another thing
   - use `sed` to transform the output to wanted input

 ## Syntax